nasa/fprime/docs/HowTo/develop-fprime-libraries.md

 In a similar manner to toolchains, platforms may be provided in the `cmake/platform` folder.
 Any file ending in `.cmake` and placed within the `cmake/platform` folder will be available to F´  to be loaded as a platform.
 Commonly, this means that a toolchain would include the line `set(FPRIME_PLATFORM <platform>)`.

-The example platform would thus need to inlcude `set(FPRIME_PLATFORM "my-platform")`.
+The example platform would thus need to include `set(FPRIME_PLATFORM "my-platform")`.

 The `cmake/platform` folder may contain any number of platform files and must be placed in the root of the library's directory structure.